What We Do?

 We have an unit which is capable of delivering both long staple and short staple yarns.
 Our production capacity is of 8 Metric Tonnes per month for short and long staple yarns, and an additional capacity of 15 Metric Tonnes for blended yarns.

-Our manpower is locally trained and are a highly dedicated bunch are welcome challenges and strive to grow personally and professionally.
+Our manpower is locally trained and highly dedicated.
+They welcome challenges and strive to grow both personally and professionally

 Fabric Plus’ sericulture and weaving network touches more than 25000 families across the region, embracing the principles of fair trade and the promotion of creating sustainable livelihoods thus providing economic development with an eco-friendly and environment-friendly products, based on the potential strength of the land.
 Our silk spinning factory (mostly Muga silk and Eri silk spun yarns) produces 250 kg of yarns a day, impacting directly and indirectly 17000 women.
 The factory is run by 85 % women, inspite of our wish to make it 100% women.Read More